 Natural gas processing plants are also concentrated in the central part of the country.
 Pemuco natural gas processing plant has an installed capacity of 600 000 m3/day, which can be doubled depending on the demand [24].

 Major LNG import terminals are located in Quintero s Bay (Valparaiso Region) and the Bay of Mejillones (Antofagasta Region).
-In 2015, Quintero and Mejillones terminals received 40 and 10 LNG vessels, respectively, and together carried out the supply of 3 686 million m3 of LNG [18].
 The main LNG exporters to Chile are Trinidad and Tobago, Equatorial Guinea, and New Zealand [18].
 Gas transportation between the LNG terminals, gas processing plants and power plants is carried out by pipelines with total length of 3160 km.

 Figure 6 shows the most important facilities in Chile producing electrical energy.